The Iytean Menace

 The Iytean Menace is an adventure published by FASA in 1985 for The Doctor Who Role Playing Game.

 Plot summary

-The player characters are assumed to be members of the Celestial Intervention Agency, and are sent to London in 1885 to investigate the mysterious arrival of some anachronistic technology, discover who brought it there, and ensure the Time Stream is not damaged.
+The player characters are assumed to be members of the Celestial Intervention Agency, and are sent to London in 1885 to investigate who brought some advanced technology there, and ensure the Time Stream is not damaged.
 In addition to the adventure, the book contains background information on Victorian London, the alien race known as Iyteans, as well as a large section of advice for the gamemaster.

 Publication history

 FASA published The Doctor Who Roleplaying Game in 1985, and quickly released two adventures, The Lords of Destiny, and The Iytean Menace, a 48-page softcover book with a cardstock card written by J. Andrew Keith, with additional material by William H. Keith Jr., and Tom Kokkelenberg, and interior artwork by Dana Andrews, Jane K. Bigos, David J. Hutchins, William H. Keith Jr., and Todd F. Marsh.
 The wrap-around cover art is the 1877 painting Paris Street; Rainy Day by Gustave Caillebotte, with two modern-day figures on the back cover added by William H. Keith Jr.: a woman in a miniskirt and go-go boots, and a man with long hair and a gold medallion.
 Keith also altered one of Caillebotte's figures, turning a man's head to face the viewer, and altering the face to resemble The Third Doctor.